edickins/googlemapsreactprimitives-demo/README.md

 # render without React.Strictmode fixes the bug

-To remove the React.Strict mode go to Main and remove the <React.StrictMode></React.StrictMode> wrapper around
+To remove the React.Strict mode go to Main and remove the <React.StrictMode></React.StrictMode> wrapper around App

 - re-run the app (npm run dev)
 - Notice that all components render correctly as expected over the map.